 According to the SEC, Shavers used the online name “pirateat40″ to acquire more then 732,000 bitcoins between February 2011 and August 2012, guaranteeing investors up to seven percent weekly interest to be paid based on his ability to trade bitcoins.
 Shavers, however, actually used new bitcoins to pay back previous investors, moved some of the bitcoins to his personal accounts at the now-defunct Mt.
 Gox exchange among other places, and used the rest to pay for rent, food, shopping, and casino visits.

 According to Mazzant, “The collective loss to BTCST investors who suffered net losses (there were also net winners) was 265,678 bitcoins, or more than $149 million at current exchange rates.”
 Mazzant held Shavers and his company liable to give up $38.6 million of illegal profits plus $1.8 million in interest.
 Each defendant was also fined $150,000.
 The SEC announced the case on July 23, 2013, the same day it warned investors to be on alert for potential scams involving bitcoin and other “cutting-edge” investments.

-If you or someone you know has lost money as a result of an investment, please contact Richard Frankowski at 888-390-0036 to discuss your potential legal remedies.
+If you or someone you know has lost money as a result of an investment or Ponzi scheme, please contact Richard Frankowski at 888-390-0036 to discuss your potential legal remedies or visit frankowskifirm.com.